webdevholland/100-days-of-code/rules.md

-# Rules of the 100 Days Of Code Challenge
+# Rules of the 100 Days Of Code Challenge*

+**I'm doing the #100DaysOfCode challenge differently than what's described below - see my [README.md](https://github.com/webdevholland/100-days-of-code#ive-joined-the-100daysofcode-challenge---sep-1-2019)*

 ## Main Commitment
 ### *I will code for at least an hour every day for the next 100 days.*